The Undergraduate Awards

-The Global Undergraduate Awards (often referred to as the Junior Nobel Prize) is an academic awards program recognising undergraduate work.
-Prizes are awarded to 25 disciplines by a non-profit organisation under the patronage of the President of Ireland, Michael D. Higgins.
+The Global Undergraduate Awards (often referred to as the Junior Nobel Prize) is an academic awards program recognising outstanding undergraduate coursework and research.
+Established to highlight the world's most innovative student projects and foster interdisciplinary collaboration, it is widely recognized as the world's largest academic awards program of its kind, evaluating thousands of submissions from hundreds of universities internationally.
+Prizes are awarded across 25 diverse academic disciplines by a non-profit organisation operating under the patronage of the President of Ireland, Michael D. Higgins.
+The program culminates each year at the three-day Global Undergraduate Summit in Dublin, Ireland.
+During this event, top-performing students are invited to present their research, participate in academic workshops, and network with peers, while the highest-performing entrants in each category are named Global Winners and receive the Thomas Clarkson Gold Medal.

 History

 The Global Undergraduate Awards (UA) was founded in 2008 in Dublin as The Undergraduate Awards.
 The programme was originally open to students from Ireland's universities.

 In 2012, UA expanded to accept submissions from every Third Level Institution on the Island of Ireland as well as the top twenty universities in Britain, USA and Canada.

 In 2016, the UA Programme was split into seven regions: Africa & Middle East, Asia, Europe, Island of Ireland, Latin America, Oceania, US & Canada.'

 Process

 Entrants submit their work to one of 25 categories, which represent a wide range of academic disciplines: Architecture & Design, Art History & Theory, Business, Chemical & Pharmaceutical Sciences, Classical Studies & Archaeology, Computer Sciences, Earth & Environmental Sciences, Economics, Education, Engineering, History, Linguistics, Law, Life Sciences, Literature, Mathematics & Physics, Medical Sciences, Music, Film & Theatre, Nursing, Midwifery & Allied Healthcare, Philosophy, Politics & International Relations, Psychology, Anthropology & Cultural Studies, Sociology & Social Policy and Visual Arts.

 The submissions are evaluated anonymously by a group of international academics.
 The top 10% of entries from each region in each category are named Highly Commended.
 The highest performing Highly Commended entrant from each region is named a Regional Winner of their category, while the best Highly Commended Entrant is named the Global Winner.